← Back to The Dispatch

 The Intersection

+De-escalation?
+I use it in sprint retros, project calls, and bedtime negotiations.
 Phased rollouts?
 That's how we introduce new routines at home.
+Monitoring and alerting?
+I have dashboards for both.

 Why "The Outpost"

-That resonated.
+That resonates.

 What You'll Find Here

-- The Dispatch: Essays on leadership, neurodivergent parenting, and the systems that connect them.
+The Dispatch Essays on leadership, neurodivergent parenting, and the systems that connect them

-- The Commissary: Curated merch designs—space-themed, niche humor, and the occasional deep cut.
+The Commissary Curated merch designs: space-themed, niche humor, and the occasional deep cut

 Welcome to the outpost.